jbakse/major_studio_1/content/syllabus.md

 ### Writing and Research
 The ability to formulate and present a strong argument is essential to all creative work.
 Students will do a variety of writing, which may include automatic writing, reflection documents, blog posts, design briefs, and user scenarios.
 Students will also write a 4500 - 5000 word (5 - 6 page) paper, to outline the research and defend the concept of their final projects.

 All papers should be single spaced, with one inch margins / header / footer, 10 point type, and end noted in Chicago Turabian style.
-Students will be required make an appointment with the writing center after writing their rough draft to get feedback on the development of their argument and assistance with citing their sources.
+Students will be required to make an appointment with the writing center after writing their rough draft to get feedback on the development of their argument and assistance with citing their sources.

 ### Reading and Discussion